MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/xamarin.md

 Choose this option if you target only iOS platform.
 You need to create one app in the App Center portal with **iOS** as the OS and **Xamarin** as the platform.

-### 1.3 About Xamarin.Forms (iOS, Android, and UWP)
+### 1.3 About Xamarin.Forms (iOS, Android, UWP and Windows Desktop)

-Choose this option if you want to create a cross platform app for iOS, Android and UWP devices.
-You need to create 3 apps in App Center – one for each OS.
+Choose this option if you want to create a cross platform app for iOS, Android, UWP and Windows Desktop devices.
+You need to create 4 apps in App Center – one for each OS.

 You need to select **Xamarin** as the platform for Android and iOS applications (UWP doesn't have a Xamarin option).

+For the **Windows Desktop** applications you have to configure your project for compatibility with the **Xamarin** platform.

 ## 2. Create your app in the App Center Portal to obtain the App Secret